 In 2008, the committee elected to increase Mr. Otellini's base salary by 30% and annual incentive cash baseline by 40%.
 Both elements were increased in light of peer data indicating that his cash compensation was significantly below the target percentiles set by the committee.
 Mr. Otellini's base salary was increased less than his annual incentive cash baseline in an effort to increase the proportion of at-risk, performance-based compensation.
 Based on market data, the committee believes that Mr. Otellini's base salary for 2008 was still below the 25th percentile.
 Although the committee increased Mr. Otellini's base salary and annual incentive cash baseline in 2008, Mr. Otellini's total cash compensation increased by only 3% because of decreased financial and operating performance in 2008.
-Based on grant date fair value, Mr. Otellini to 2007, increase in the value of his annual equity awards in 2008 compared to 2007, although the number of options and RSUs granted was flat compared to 2007.
-The grant date fair value of Mr. Otellini's total compensation received in 2007.
+Based on grant date fair value, Mr. Otellini received a 20% increase in the value of his annual equity awards in 2008 compared to 2007, although the number of options and RSUs granted was flat compared to 2007.
+The grant date fair value of Mr. Otellini's long-term RSU award was 24% lower than the grant date fair value of the long-term option award that he received in 2007.
 The net effect of these changes was that Mr. Otellini's total compensation remained relatively flat in 2008 compared to 2007.
 The committee believes that his total compensation was below the 65th percentile because his annual incentive cash payments were below target due to Intel's financial and operating performance.